 This is a fantastic uncooked chocolate, fruit, nuts and biscuit bar that is a particular favourite with children.
 It takes minutes to prepare and an hour or so to set in the freezer or can be left to set overnight in the fridge, ready to cut into squares for your children’s lunch box.

-Fathers Day is approaching and what better way to treat your Dad than with chocolate.
+What better way to treat yourself (and your family) than with chocolate.
 So why not roll up your sleeves and make a batch of these raw millionaire bites?
 They are utterly indulgent, with a layer of dark chocolate, sweet gooey caramel and a buttery base.
 This healthy twist on the much-loved classic is completely decadent and delicious, all whilst being raw, vegan and refined sugar-free.

 This recipe makes 10-12 bites.